jeevanghimire/jeevanghimire/README.md

 - 👋 Hi, I’m @jeevanghimire
+- ✌ Chill Guy Seeing world and discovering different hobbies.
+- 🐱‍💻VartamAnE jive
+- 🏏Circket lover Big Dream and Big Goal's
+- Making myself a better person everyday by improving everyday by 2%
-- 👀 I’m interested in 3d web development and making program using c,python,c++,ruby etc.Also sove the hardcore mathmatic program using skill.
+- 👀 I’m interested in 3d web development and making program using c,python,c++,ruby etc.Also sove the hardcore mathmatic Problem  using skill.
-- 🌱 I’m currently learning web development and c programming
+- 🌱 I’m currently learning web development and c programming and lot more.
 - 💞️ I’m looking to collaborate  with welcomed developer and learing hard.
 - 📫 How to reach me by using instagram and twitter and facebook.